ali55on/fileurlsplit/README.md

 A python class that handles file url divisions, such as path, name and extension.

-It will not be checked if the file from the passed URL already exists.
-The goal is just to split the string.
+It will not check if the file from the given URL already exists, nor will it change the name or path of an actual file.
+The point is just to split and work with the string.

 It also has no dependencies as it only uses the language standard library.